Global Harmonization Working Party Strategic Framework Towards 2020

 - Medical device nomenclature system, etc.

-• Enhanced collaboration among AHWP member economies, to improve and promote greater efficiency on regulation and the use of resources.
+• Enhanced collaboration among GHWP member economies, to improve and promote greater efficiency on regulation and the use of resources.
 For example:

 - Single nomenclature system;